University of Ghana: Man Cries Out As Relative Is Placed on Fee-Paying Programme, Shares Details

 Ghanaian lady advises SHS graduates

-Earlier, YEN.com.gh reported that a Ghanaian lady advised Senior High School (SHS) graduates who sat for the 2025 WASSCE.
+Earlier, YEN.com.gh reported that a Ghanaian lady had advised Senior High School (SHS) graduates who sat for the 2025 WASSCE.

 The young lady also mentioned that agriculture programmes and basic education programmes tend to admit more students.